Parliament is crumbling in more ways than one. But momentum is growing in the labour movement for real democratic reform.

 Whether it be reform of current voting systems, or the need for a UK Constitutional Convention and a shift in the political model, the message must be spread to all those with an interest in fairness and justice: the old Westminster institutions are no longer fit for purpose.
 It is time for them to be reinvented for the 21st century.

-Mike Kirby is Unison’s Scottish Secretary.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Mike Kirby is Unison’s Scottish Secretary.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.